-Policy Title: Use of Sedatives, Analgesics, and Anesthetics in Laboratory Animals (agricultural animals used in agricultural research are excluded)
+Policy Title: Use of Sedatives, Analgesics, and Anesthetics in Research Animals

 - Assessment of pain and distress in animals, including late-term fetuses, is difficult and can be subjective.
 As such, procedures that cause pain or distress in humans should be assumed to cause similar affects in animals, unless the contrary is established.

-- The attending veterinarian has the authority to ensure the provision of adequate sedation, analgesia, or anesthesia.
+- The Attending Veterinarian and research animal veterinarians have the authority to ensure the provision of adequate sedation, analgesia, or anesthesia.

-- When animals are subjected to major survival surgery, routine provision of post-surgical analgesia is required.
+- When animals undergo survival surgery, routine provision of post-surgical analgesia is required.
 If the investigator feels it necessary to withhold sedatives, analgesics, or anesthetics or deviate from the recommendations of the veterinary staff, the investigator must provide the ACUC, in the animal use protocol, a reasoned, scientific justification for this action.
 The justification should include the rationale or evidence that the agents would compromise the scientific aspects of the research protocol.

 - The Animal Care and Use Committee (ACUC) has the ultimate responsibility for ensuring that pain and distress in research animals is limited to that which is necessary in the course of approved experimentation.